rix1/master-report/1_Introduction.md

 // TK Who was my main data sources and contributors?
 How did they participate in this project?
 Mention the most influential people I've talked with.

 ### Structure

-The rest of this thesis is structured as follows:
-In chapter 2 we take a look at research methods and tactics used throughout this project.
-We discuss research ethics considered during information gathering.
-Chapter 3 introduce the practical problem selected based on our research tactics, before discussing both functional and non-functional requirements for a ECG monitoring system.
-Chapter 4 presents different possible architectures based on the non functional requirements and others found in literature.
-These are compared to an architecture for wireless monitoring systems that is deployed in Norway today.
-Later we present an artifact designed to assess some of the required capabilities of a monitoring system supporting ambulatory patients, and its development process.
-Chapter 5 evaluates both the artifact and the technology, before presenting the results from the baseline functional tests of the artifact.
-In chapter 6 we discuss our results and identify limitations in the study, linking them up to the methods and strategies used.
-Having identified these gaps we end the chapter by suggesting areas for future work.
-Chapter 8 concludes the thesis.